MarkBaggett/504lab/docs/solution.md

 Press enter after you have killed the process.
 ```

-Last you need to keep the backdoor process.
+Last you need to kill the backdoor process.
 Last time we used wmic.
 Let's use PowerShell here.
 Again, I like to do this in two steps.
 The first one confirms I have the correct process.
 The second step kills it.
+Alternatively, you could use the --confirm option and do it in one set.

 ```
 PS C:\Users\mark_\Documents\504lab_internal> Get-Process -pid 6512